Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

 If going up the mountain sounds like too much effort, you can always ski down it if you visit in the winter.
 Etna has two ski resorts, Sapienza and Piano Provenzana, which are worth visiting if you want to ski in a lesser-known spot in Europe!

 Taormina is one of the nicest places to go in Sicily.
+There’s a reason it’s the subject of many quotes about Sicily.
 This picturesque town is situated on a rocky hillside on the east coast of the island near Catania.

 If you’re a history buff, then you’ll want to check out Taormina when you visit Sicily.
 You’ll find a Roman amphitheatre, which is an impressive sight, as well as many other historical buildings and structures.